equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 >>> print("Hello World")
 ```

-We can also treat it as a basic calculator:
+We can also treat it as a basic calculator

 ```
 >>> 1 + 2
 3
 ```

+The up arrow key will iterate through previous commands, which is faster than typing them out.

 The regular maths operations are present (`+-/*`), as are powers: `**` and modulus `%`.